How Long Does It Take To Learn To Sail?

 • You have handled your boat well in inclement conditions.
 Few sailors find it very difficult to handle their boat in ideal conditions.
 The challenge comes when conditions are not as favorable.
 Before you can feel confident in your skills as a sailor, you need to have handled your boat in rough and stormy seas and difficult winds.

 • You are confident in your navigation.
 Sailing isn’t just about handling the boat.
-Of equal importance is being able to get where you are going and plan out a safe route.
-You should be able to navigate very well using tools like the GPS and be able to program routes into your autopilot or windvane.
-You should also be able to use a compass when necessary in case your GPS should fail and also use it to backup your GPS routes.
+Being able to get where you are going and plan out a safe route is of equal importance.
+You should be able to navigate very well using tools like the GPS and be able to program routes into your autopilot or wind vane.
+You should also be able to use a compass when necessary in case your GPS fails and to back up your GPS routes.

 • You can drop sails in a hurry.
 It probably won’t ever matter how long it takes you to put up your sails, so if you want to take some time to hone that skill, go for it.
-However, if you cannot rapidly drop your sails, you may find yourself in a truly dangerous situation.
+However, you may be in a dangerous situation if you cannot rapidly drop your sails.
 Inclement weather can come up incredibly quickly.
 If you suddenly have more sail up than you can handle, you face the risk of ruining your sails or even capsizing.

 Enjoy Learning to Sail